-The Japanese YWCA is eligible for the National Register of Historic Places at the local level of significance under Criterion A in the areas of Ethnic Heritage: Japanese and Social History: Women's History for its association with the struggles and accomplishments of Japanese American (Nikkei) women.
-The property is also eligible in the areas of Ethnic Heritage: Black and Social History: LGBTQ History for its association with the fight for African American civil rights and homosexual rights.
-The period of significance begins in 1932 when construction was completed on the Julia Morgan-designed building, continues through 1942 when the building was turned over to the San Francisco YWCA and leased to the American Friends Service Committee, through 1954 when the building was the location for the first annual convention of the Mattachine Society, and closes in 1959 when control of the building shifted back to the San Francisco YWCA.
-The property meets the registration requirements of the Asian Americans and Pacific Islanders in California Multiple Property Submission for property types associated with Community Serving Organizations.
+The Japanese YWCA is eligible for the National Register of Historic Places at the local level of significance under Criterion A in the areas of Ethnic Heritage: Asian (Japanese) and Social History: Women's History for its association with the struggles and accomplishments of Japanese American (Nikkei) women.
+The property is also eligible in the areas of Ethnic Heritage: Black, Social History: Civil Rights, and Social History: LGBTQ History for its association with the fight for African American civil rights and homosexual rights.
+The 1932 to 1959 period of significance begins when construction was completed on the Julia Morgan-designed building.
+Significant dates include 1942-when the San Francisco YWCA leased the building to the American Friends Service Committee; 1943-when a San Francisco chapter of the national civil rights organization, the Committee on Racial Equality (CORE), was formed and based at the building; and 1954-when the building was the location for the first annual convention of the Mattachine Society.
+The period of significance closes in 1959 when control of the building shifted back to the San Francisco YWCA.
+As a property type associated with Community Serving Organizations, the Japanese YWCA meets the registration requirements of the Asian Americans and Pacific Islanders in California, 1850-1970 Multiple Property Submission.